ESGF/esgf.github.io/installation.md

 executables (heads up: globus and python take a relatively long time to build).

 ### Operating Systems
-we currently support centOS / RedHat
+we currently support centOS / RedHat / Scientific Linux versions 5 and 6

 ### Prerequisites
 Before getting started, you must have the following packages installed